-Urine Color and its Meaning in Health and in Disease
+Urine Color and Its Meaning in Health and in Disease

-If your urine has an unusual color, there's a good chance that the color change is caused by a harmless factor.
+If your urine has an unusual color, there's a good chance that the change is caused by a harmless factor.
 Some detective work is necessary, however, to pinpoint the cause of the change.
-If there is no apparent cause or if the strange color continues, a doctor's advice should be sought.
+If there is no apparent cause or if the strange appearance continues, a doctor's advice should be sought.

 Normal Urine Color

-A Urine Color Chart to Check Hydration
+A Urine Color Chart

-Fluorescent Yellow and Orange Urine
+Fluorescent Yellow or Orange Pee

 Vitamin B2, also called riboflavin, is yellow in color.
 If we eat more riboflavin than we need—which sometime happens when we take Vitamin B2 supplements—the excess riboflavin enters the urine and gives it a fluorescent yellow or neon yellow appearance.

-Eating a lot of carrots can turn urine yellow or orange and can give the skin a yellow-orange color, a condition known as carotenemia.
-The pigment responsible for these color changes is beta-carotene.
+Eating a lot of carrots can turn urine yellow or orange and can also give the skin a yellow-orange color, a condition known as carotenemia.
+The pigment responsible for these changes is beta-carotene.
 Vitamin C can also color urine dark yellow or orange.
-Warfarin (brand name Coumadin) is an anticoagulant and is one medication that causes urine to appear orange.
+Warfarin (brand name Coumadin) is an anticoagulant and is one medication that causes pee to appear orange.
 Rifampin, an antibiotic, has a similar effect.

 Pink or Red Urine

+Red urine may develop due to unusual bleeding that is not part of menstruation.
 Urine may sometimes contain red blood cells or hemoglobin released from damaged red blood cells.
 It may also contain myoglobin.
 Myoglobin is a red pigment that stores oxygen in muscles.
-Damaged muscle cells may release myoglobin, turning the urine red.
-Blood in the urine could indicate an injured kidney, urinary bladder or urinary tract.
+Damaged muscle cells may release myoglobin, turning pee red.
+Blood in the urine could indicate an injured kidney, urinary bladder, or urinary tract.

-In females, the openings from the gastrointestinal tract, urinary tract and reproductive tract are close together, so sometimes medical tests are needed to discover where blood in the urine is coming from.
+In females, the openings from the gastrointestinal tract, urinary tract, and reproductive tract are close together, so sometimes medical tests are needed to discover where blood in the urine is coming from.

-Green or Blue Urine
+Green or Blue Pee

 Eating a lot of asparagus can sometimes turn urine green and may also give the urine a distinct odor.
-An infection by a bacterium called Pseudomonas aeruginosa can cause urine to turn green or blue.
+An infection by a bacterium called Pseudomonas aeruginosa can cause pee to turn green or blue.